Master of Social Work

 SW523: Advocacy and Social Action for Professional Social Workers

 Relevant theories and strategies of social and political action that promote social justice within organizations and the larger community are the focus of this course.
 Students gain understanding of policy practice theory and skills in regard to social, economic, political, and organizational systems, and use this knowledge to then influence, formulate, and advocate for policy changes to meet the needs of clients.
 Students develop skills to create change at the client, agency, community, and/or societal level that is founded on the principles and ideals of social, distributive, political, and economic justice.
 Prerequisites: SW401A; SW409 or concurrent enrollment.
 This course meets the requirement for a social action elective.

 SW528: Child and Adolescent Trauma

 An advanced seminar addressing psychological, sociological, legal, and ecological aspects of family violence in its varied forms, especially in the sexual, physical, and psychological abuse of children and adolescents.
 Theories of and research on intra-familial and extra-familial abuse are discussed.
 Counter-transference phenomena are identified and alternate forms of treatment are explored.
 Prerequisite: SW421B.
 This course meets the requirement for a clinical practice elective.

-SW530: Introduction to Grant Writing: Urban Leadership Program students.
+SW530: Introduction to Grant Writing: Urban Leadership Program students only.